ROB MILLETT - PERCUSSION + CIMBALOM

 CIMBALOM

-In 2014, I was approached to take over as Musical Director for the London run of the Royal Shakespeare Company productions Wolf Hall and Bring Up The Bodies.
-This required me to learn enough cimbalom to play about fifty short cues and a couple of long ones.
-Although I had the use of the RSC cimbalom (an elderly Schunda), I decided to follow a long held dream and buy one of my own.
-Thanks to eBay.de, I found one in Munich that a very good friend inspected, bought and shipped for me.
-Since then, I have become increasingly devoted to the instrument, and in 2018 I drove to the Bohak workshop in Slovakia to buy a new one.
-Largely self taught, I recently travelled to the Czech Republic to study with virtuoso Marcel Comendant and plan to see him more in the coming months.
+In 2014, I was approached to take over as Musical Director for the London run of the Royal Shakespeare Company productions Wolf Hall and Bring Up The Bodies, which required me to learn several cues on cimbalom.
 Since that first run with the RSC, I have recorded cimbalom parts at London's Abbey Road, Air Lyndhurst, Maida Vale and also Vada Studio in Warwickshire, and I have contributed to the BBC radio productions War and Peace and The Master and Margarita, the Chichester Festival Theatre production of Fiddler on the Roof, the Shakespeare's Globe collaboration with the British Film Institute Play On!
 Shakespeare in Silent Film, and four tracks for Paul McCartney's Egypt Station.
-2018 also saw my first Háry János - Kodaly's orchestral suite with heavily featured cimbalom.
+In 2022 I played the onstage cimbalom part for Tamara Rojo's version of Glazunov's Raymonda for English National Ballet in London and for the UK tour.
+I have since played Raymonda for the Finnish National Opera and Ballet in Helsinki and at the Teatro Real in Madrid.
+Other work includes performances with the BBC Concert Orchestra and recordings with Tim Garland, Orchestra of the Swan and for the HBO series The Regime.

 The cimbalom is a beast to move and takes an age to tune, but it's always worth it when you hear the first few notes.
 A sound designer once told me 'I thought I'd accidentally routed the mic through a really expensive reverb, then I realised it was just the sound of your instrument!'